Gargantuan5k/CPPBasics/Section9.1-Pointers_Additional/notes.md

 ---

-## 2. A pointer use-case: As function arguments (Call by value and call by reference)
+## 2. A pointer use-case: As function arguments (Call by value and call by address)
 Let's take an example of a script:
 ```cpp
 #include <iostream>